juju/juju-gui-charm/README.md

 By default, the deployment uses self-signed certificates.
 The browser will ask you to accept a security exception once.

-You will see a login form with the username fixed to "user-admin" (for juju- core) or "admin" (for pyjuju).
+You will see a login form with the username fixed to "user-admin".
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.

 ### Deploying behind a firewall ###